DinMo

 A brief history of Census

-The core of Census lies in its Reverse ETL technology, which makes it possible to pull data from a centralized data warehouse and distribute it in real-time to various applications across teams like marketing, sales, and product development.
+The core of Fivetran Activations lies in its Reverse ETL technology, which makes it possible to pull data from a centralised data warehouse and distribute it in real-time to various applications across teams like marketing, sales, and product development.
 This approach helps businesses maintain a consistent and accurate view of customer data, improving decision-making and operational efficiency.

-To start using Census, you just have to connect a source that centralizes all your customer data (most often, a data warehouse).
-Census doesn’t collect data, but help you to govern you data stack, by offering observability, easier APIs management, security and Git version control.
+To start using Fivetran Activations (ex-Census), you just have to connect a source that centralises all your customer data (most often, a data warehouse).
+Originally, Census did not collect data.
+The solution focused on managing the data infrastructure by offering improved observability, simplified API management, enhanced security, and Git-based version control.

 • Audience Hub: A suite of no-code features that allow you to build audiences and orchestrate campaigns